Mickleham - Yuroke

 Mickleham - Yuroke is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Mickleham-Yuroke is among the most culturally diverse areas in Australia, with 48.0% of its population born overseas and 60.5% speaking a language other than English at home.
-Christianity is the main religion in Mickleham-Yuroke, comprising 39.2% of people.
-However, the 'Other' category makes up 18.5%, significantly higher than Greater Melbourne's average of 5.9%.
+Mickleham-Yuroke is one of Australia's most culturally diverse areas, with 48.0% of its population born overseas and 60.5% speaking a language other than English at home.
+Christianity is the predominant religion in Mickleham-Yuroke, comprising 39.2% of people.
+However, the most notable overrepresentation is in Other religions, which makes up 18.5% of the population, significantly higher than Greater Melbourne's average of 5.9%.

 Frequently Asked Questions - Diversity